 If quoted prices are not available for identical instruments, fair values are obtained from pricing services, broker quotes, or other model-based valuation techniques with observable inputs, such as the present value of estimated cash flows, and reported as Level 2.
 The nature of these financial instruments include instruments for which quoted prices are available but traded less frequently, instruments whose fair value has been derived using a model where inputs to the model are directly observable in the market, or can be derived principally from or corroborated by observable market data, and instruments that are fair valued using other financial instruments, the parameters of which can be directly observed.
-Level 2 financial instruments include U.S. government agency securities, mortgage-backed securities, and other securities, which primarily consist of non-agency mortgage backed securities and sovereign debt.
+Level 2 financial instruments include U.S. government agency securities, mortgage-backed securities, fixed income securities infrequently traded, state and municipal securities, and other securities, which primarily consist of asset-backed securities, non-agency mortgage backed securities, and sovereign debt.